brightdigit/ContributeWordPress/Content/articles/in-app-purchases.md

 ## Which Purchases Type Is Best For You

-In almost all instances, adding in-app purchases to a Swift app will involve using the StoreKit API).
+In almost all instances, adding in-app purchases to a Swift app will involve using the StoreKit API.

 Apple has good documentation explaining the different types of in-app purchases available on their platforms – the following is meant as a simple summary to help you consider which type of in-app purchase may be best for your app.